wfn

 task

-energy b3lyp # Do an energy calculation and generate wavefunction file: wfn-1.mwfn
+energy b3lyp # Perform an energy calculation and generate the wavefunction file: wfn-1.mwfn.

 wfn # Do analysis.